coding-by-vibes/simple-chatgpt-discord-bot/README.md

 - OpenAI for the ChatGPT API
 - Discord.py for the Discord API wrapper
 - YouTube Data API for video information
+- Recipe-scrapers library for recipe extraction